 This time it was on the New Amsterdam, leaving from New York.
 It took 10 days and I was seasick for 9 of them.
 Maybe the fact that the cabin of my brothers and myself were in the cheap innards of the ship.
 Just a little porthole to look outside and when the waves were high we could hear the propellers being silenced by being lifted out of the water.

 My parent and my eldest brother were not affected but my younger brother and I spent days with piles of sick bags in our bunk being fed apples, as they were said to have a beneficial effect.
 They did not.

 My little brother who has always had and still has a perverse kind of humour at one point pointed at the bag he had just been using and said with a grin”It is still warm”.
 Which had the expected effect on me.

 The day before we would make landfall in Rotterdam there was a competition for the teenagers to design a hat and my mum promised me if I would get out of bed I would be allowed to wear a ball gown.

-I was so excited about that I forgot all about the seasickness and Cinderella did go to the ball.
+I was so excited that I forgot all about the seasickness and Cinderella did go to the ball.
 It proved to me once and for all that seasickness sits partly between your ears.
-It did not stop me being motion sick for the rerst of my life though.
+It did not stop me from being motion sick for the rest of my life though.